WELCOME TO GMS ACCOUNTING ONLINE HELP

 Should you wish to delete a Project that has Elements assigned to it you must first delete all of that project's elements.

-Note: If you want only active codes to appear in list boxes throughout the system, go to Tools\Organization and check the box that says "Include active codes only in list boxes."
+Note: To have only active codes appear in list boxes throughout the system, go to Tools\Organization and check the box that says "Include active codes only in list boxes."

 Operating Instructions